 Show ContentsSaxons History, Family Crest & Coats of Arms

 The ancestors of the name Saxons date back to the days of the Anglo-Saxon tribes of Britain.
-The name is derived from their residence in the village of Saxton in the West Riding of Yorkshire.
-This place-name was originally derived from the Old English Seaxe tun which literally means Saxon village.
+The name is derived from their residence in Saxton, a parish, in the Upper division of the wapentake of Barkstone-Ash in the West Riding of Yorkshire.
+1 This place-name was originally derived from the Old English Seaxe + tun, collectively meaning Saxon village.
+2 The parish was recorded as Saxtun in the Doomsday Book of 1086.
+3

 Early Origins of the Saxons family